jimmyli97/human-essentials-wiki/Application-Overview.md

 This section is a more detailed, and more technical, explanation of how the application works, internally.

 ## Multi-Tenancy
-This application is multi-tenant -- that is, each Diaper Bank (used interchangeably with **Organization**) has its own templated "section" of the application, and may act in that section without concern that its changes will affect other organizations (and vice versa).
+This application is multi-tenant -- that is, each Diaper Bank (used interchangeably with **Organization**) and Partner has its own templated "section" of the application, and may act in that section without concern that its changes will affect other organizations (and vice versa).

 When a user is signed-in, they are automatically "isolated" to their organizational space, as indicated by the URL (which features a short-code of their organization in it).